awsdocs/aws-cost-management-user-guide/doc_source/ce-access.md

 1. On the Cost Explorer page, choose **Launch Cost Explorer**\.

-1. On the Cost Explorer dashboard, **Settings** on the top right\.
+1. On the upper\-right side of the Cost Explorer dashboard, choose **Settings**\.

-1. On the **Account Settings** page, select the data categories that you want your linked accounts to have access to\.
+1. On the **Account Settings** page, select or clear the **Linked Account Access** check box\.

 1. Choose **Save**\.

-**Note**
-An account’s status with an organization affects what cost and usage data is visible:
-When a standalone account joins an organization, the account no longer has access to cost and usage data from the time range when the account was a standalone account\.
-If a member account leaves an organization and becomes a standalone account, the account no longer has access to cost and usage data from the time range when the account was a member of the organization\.
-The account has access only to the data that is generated as a standalone account\.
-If a member account leaves organization A to join organization B, the account no longer has access to cost and usage data from the time range when the account was a member of organization A\.
-The account has access only to the data that is generated as a member of organization B\.
-If an account rejoins an organization that it previously belonged to, the account regains access to its historical cost and usage data\.
+## Cost Explorer and IAM Users<a name="ce-iam-users"></a>

+After you enable Cost Explorer at the master account level, you can use IAM to manage access to your billing data for individual IAM users\.
+This enables you to grant or revoke access on an individual level for each account, rather than granting access to all member accounts\.

+An IAM user must be granted explicit permission to view pages in the Billing and Cost Management console\.
+With the appropriate permissions, the IAM user can view costs for the AWS account that the IAM user belongs to\.
+For the policy that grants the necessary permissions to an IAM user, see [Controlling Access](control-access-billing.md)\.